tashifkhan/Blog/src/blogs/HTMLRendering.md

 excerpt: "A deep dive into the browser's rendering process."
 ---

-# How a Webpage Magically Changes the Pixels on Your Screen: The Browser's Secret Journey
+# How a Webpage Changes the Pixels on Your Screen: The Browser's Secret Journey

 Ever stopped to ponder the sheer magic that happens when you type a URL into your browser?
 One moment, it's just raw HTML, CSS, and perhaps a sprinkle of JavaScript; the next, it's a dynamic, interactive masterpiece gracing your display.
 It's not just a flicker of light; it's a meticulously choreographed dance performed by your browser, involving powerful data structures and crucial concepts like **Reflow** and **Repaint**.